Impossible (Captain Hollywood Project song)

 "Impossible" is a song by German musician Captain Hollywood Project.
 It was released in October 1993 by labels Blow Up and Intercord as the fourth single from his debut album, Love Is Not Sex (1993), and features vocals by American singer Kim Sanders.
-The song was co-written by Nosie Katzmann and Tony Dawson-Harrison (real name of Captain Hollywood), and became a notable hit in several countries.
+The song was co-written by Nosie Katzmann and Tony Dawson-Harrison (real name of Captain Hollywood), and became a notable hit in several countries in Europe and West Asia.
 But like "All I Want", it achieved moderate success in comparison with the two previous Captain Hollywood Project's singles, "More and More" and "Only with You".
-A music video was produced to promote the single, featuring Petra Spiegl instead of Sanders.
+A music video was produced to promote the single and filmed in Sweden, featuring Petra Spiegl instead of Sanders.